Mpriour42/TP_NGS_Clownfish/Readme.md

 ---
 ## Analyses steps:

+_Please note that further details on the parameters used in the following analyses are explicited in the scripts_

 ### 1) Raw RNA-seq data download.

   * **Downloading the data from the NCBI database**.
 The reads are available on NCBI database, under BioProject PRJNA482393 and BioProject PRJNA482578.
 Our 6 samples of interest can be found from SRR7591064 to SRR7591069.
 See the script `RNAseq_data_download.sh`.
 We download fastq files stored in a SRA_data_folder.